 25 minutes = 50 sit ups

-The following questions are the most common in relation to EMS abdominal training:
+The following questions are the most common with regard to EMS abdominal training:

-- Can you really build up the abdominal muscles with the electrical impulses?
+- Can the electrical impulses really build up the abdominal muscles?

-- How often do I have to train a week to see results?
+- How often do I have to train per week to see success?

 - Is EMS training for the abdomen more effective than a workout?

 Above all, however, one comparison stands out.
-Because the EMS abdominal training for 25 minutes should be just as effective as 50 sit-ups.
+Because EMS abdominal training for 25 minutes is supposed to be just as effective as 50 sit-ups.

 How does EMS abdominal training work?

-To understand how 25 minutes of EMS training can be as effective as 50 sit-ups, it is first necessary to understand the background of the electrical impulses on your body.
+To understand how 25 minutes of EMS training can be as effective as 50 sit-ups, you first need to understand the background of the electrical impulses on your body.
 So how exactly does EMS abdominal training work?

-The study by the University of Bamberg , where EMS training was generally examined, also dealt with the abdominal muscles.
-The result clearly stated that abdominal stimulators, such as the EMS trainer, can help to tighten the muscles in the middle section.
+The study by the University of Bamberg , where EMS training was generally investigated, also looked at the abdominal muscles.
+The result clearly stated that abdominal stimulators, such as the EMS trainer, can help to tone the muscles in the midsection.